Blog Header Logo

 What's the Best Hot Tub Temperature?

 So, 104°F for the regular hot tub soak - but that comes with a disclaimer.
-High temperatures over 100°F are NOT recommended for pregnant women, hypertensive persons (with high blood pressure), or those with heart disease.
+High temperatures over 100°F are NOT recommended for pregnant women, hypertensive people (with high blood pressure), or those with heart disease.

 High temperatures can also irritate certain skin conditions, and temperatures of over 100°F are not recommended for children, who overheat more easily than adults.